Waltham Abbey: Abbey as main landowner

+In 1189, the town was chartered by Richard the Lionheart to host regular markets and fairs.
+The market continues to run today, and is held at the town's market square on Tuesdays and Saturdays.

 In the medieval and early Tudor periods, there were two guilds in the parish, each with an endowment for a priest: the Brotherhood of Our Lady, and the Charnel Guild, whose priest was also the parish curate.
 The former, which existed from at least 1375, occupied the Lady Chapel in the parochial part of the church.
 The Charnel Guild, which occurs as 'the Sepulchre' in 1366, probably used its crypt.

-The town's dependence on the Abbey is signalled by its decline after the Abbey was dissolved and partially demolished in 1540, the last working abbey or monastery to be dissolved.
+Henry VIII was a frequent visitor and is said to have had a house or lodge at Romeland, adjacent to the abbey.
+During their summer progress of 1532, Henry and Queen Anne Boleyn stayed at Waltham Abbey for five days.The town's dependence on the Abbey is signalled by its decline after the Abbey was dissolved and partially demolished in 1540, the last working abbey or monastery to be dissolved.
 Waltham Abbey vicarage is a 17th-century timber framed and plastered building.
 It was given by Edward Denny, 1st Earl of Norwich to create the first curacy, but was much altered in the 18th century and later, and was more recently architecturally Grade II*listed.
 In the early 19th century the church held three Sunday services, including one in the evening for the local factory workers.
 In 1862, Holy Communion was celebrated monthly and attended by about 100.